 Publishing newsstand revenues are recorded when shipped by our distributor to wholesalers/retailers, net of an allowance for estimated returns.
 We estimate the allowance for newsstand returns based upon our review of historical return rates and the expected performance of our current titles in relation to prior issue return rates.
-As of December 31, 2007, our newsstand returns allowance was \$4.8 million.
+As of December 31, 2008, our newsstand returns allowance was \$6.3 million.
 If we do not accurately predict returns, we may have to adjust revenues in future periods.

-• Feature films
+Feature films:

 We capitalize costs of production and acquisition, including production overhead, as feature film production assets.
 These costs are amortized to direct operating expenses in accordance with Statement of Position 00-2 Accounting by Producers or Distributors of Films.
 The costs for an individual film are amortized and participation and residual costs are accrued in the proportion that the current period's revenues bear to management's estimates of the ultimate revenue from exploitation, exhibition or sale of such film over a period not to exceed ten years from the date of initial release.
 Management regularly reviews and revises, when necessary, its ultimate revenue and cost estimates, which may result in a change in the rate of amortization of film costs and/or write-down of all or a portion of the unamortized costs of the film to its estimated fair value.
 No assurance can be given that unfavorable changes to revenue and cost estimates will not occur, which may result in significant write-downs affecting our results of operations and financial condition.
-In 2007 we recorded an impairment charge of \$15.7 million related to The Condemned.
-As of December 31, 2007, we have approximately \$21.9 million in capitalized film production costs.
+In 2008 and 2007 we recorded an impairment charge of \$1.9 million and \$15.7 million, respectively, related to The Condemned and See No Evil.
+As of December 31, 2008, we have approximately \$31.7 million in capitalized film production costs.

-We have performed estimates of our ultimate revenue for our three released projects See No Evil, The Marine, and The Condemned, as of December 31, 2007, as well as the capitalized costs for various films in development, and believe no write-down is required at this time.
+We have performed estimates of our ultimate revenue for our three released projects - See No Evil, The Marine, and The Condemned - as of December 31, 2008, as well as the capitalized costs for various films in development, and believe no additional write-down is required at this time.